BudiantoJang/jang-fundraising-app/README.md

 The API documentation for this project can be accessed from : [POSTMAN COLLECTION](https://documenter.getpostman.com/view/15849991/TzXzDq8o)

+## Deployment
+This project is deployed on Railways and can be accessed from : [https://jangg-fundraising-production.up.railway.app/api/v1](https://jangg-fundraising-production.up.railway.app/api/v1)

 ## Future Update

 - [ ] Add unit test